 What gets measured gets managed, and you’ll find that by tracking your activities you’ll not only perform more efficiently, but find there’s a lot to be optimistic and excited about.

-Using data to monitor how you’re performing with prospects is key.
+Using data to monitor how you are performing with prospects is key.
 Not only does data help you to achieve predictable revenue, it can also boost your customer’s buying experience and sales contribution margin.

 How?
 Simple: by keeping a super close eye on what’s working and what’s not.

-To make it easier, let’s break it down into a simple three-step process:
+To make it easier, let’s break sales activity tracking down into a simple three-step process:

 Activities are the “inputs” that you can directly control.
 Ask yourself the following questions: